-This kind of prayer I have reproduced below is technically called a “suffrage,” and can be seen in its original context here.
-A suffrage is a short intercessory prayer – ie, a prayer said to seek the intercession of a saint.
-In case you’re not familiar with the concept, orthodox Catholics do not actually worship saints or petition them directly for favors, exactly; you don’t actually pray for St. Expedite to do something like bring you enough rent money by Friday (not if you’re an orthodox Catholic).
-Technically, what you do when you petition a saint is ask for that saint’s intercession, i.e. ask that the saint to intercede with God for you, to communicate on your behalf to God.
+This kind of prayer I have reproduced below is technically called a “suffrage,” and can be seen in its original context here. [ed 021422: link to prayer in different manuscript, but I haven’t yet relocated the original manuscript image] A suffrage is a short intercessory prayer – ie, a prayer said to seek the intercession of a saint.
+In case you’re not familiar with the concept, orthodox Catholics do not actually worship saints or petition them directly for favors, exactly; you don’t actually pray to St. Expedite to do something like bring you enough rent money by Friday.
+Technically, what you (are supposed to) do when you petition a saint is ask for that saint’s intercession, i.e. ask that the saint intercede with God for you, to communicate on your behalf to God.
 It is God who answers prayers, not saints, and God in and through whom all things are possible.

 So you might honor a saint, but when you are thanking a saint, you’re thanking them for their intercession, not for their direct action.
 For example, if you get the rent money by Friday, God has granted your prayer through the intercession of St. Expedite, who also prayed for you, and who by his superior grace and holiness and proximity to God made your own prayers more effective.
 Thus it does not mean that without the saint, God would not know about your prayers, nor does it mean technically that the saint carries your prayers to God.
 It’s more like the saint sort of adds some oomph to your own prayers by virtue of his or her own personal holy qualities and residence in heaven.